 Results & Certificates

-Gold, Silver, and Bronze Awards will be given to top scorers in each category, except Open.
+Gold, Silver, and Bronze Awards will be given to top scorers in each category.
 The awards are symbolic (not an actual medal).

 After the result is announced, you will receive an electronic certificate and a personalized score report.
 The score report contains detailed results and analysis on your performance relative to other contestants.